oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

 ### Requirements (Local or Remote Host Installation)
 To build and run the PointPillars sample, the following libraries have to be installed:
-1. Intel® Distribution of OpenVINO™ toolkit (at least 2021.1)
+1. Intel&reg; Distribution of OpenVINO™ toolkit (at least 2021.1)
-2. Intel® oneAPI Base Toolkit (at least 2021.2)
+2. Intel&reg; oneAPI Base Toolkit (at least 2021.2)
 3. Boost (including `boost::program_options` and `boost::filesystem` library).
 For Ubuntu, you may install the libboost-all-dev package.
 4. Optional: If the sample should be run on an Intel GPU, it might be necessary to upgrade the corresponding drivers.
-Therefore, please consult the following page: https://github.com/intel/compute-runtime/releases/
+See https://github.com/intel/compute-runtime/releases/ for updated information.

 ### Using Visual Studio Code*  (VS Code)